PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI5.md

 sort: 5
 ---

+# A Designer's Critical Alphabet
-# DataLab 2: Responsible AI Assignment
+### DataLab 2: Responsible AI Assignment

 In today's DataLab session, you are going to display your responsible AI, and scikit-learn skills by completing an assignment.